urbien/vortexhealing/README.md

 VortexHealing is very impactful but is largely unknown to the general public.
 Below are some ideas on how to bridge needs of people who don't want to take VortexHealing classes but could use Vortex for their health, lifestyle and work development.
 One can think of this in terms of referrals, affiliate programs and bridging of existing networks to VortexHealing.
 Each area below has its own network online and in the physical world, and we need to think of how to integrate with such networks:

-- Longevity (e.g. via subscribers to related youtube channels)
+- Longevity (e.g. via subscribers to related youtube channels).
+See a separate article on VortexHealing used for [longevity and anti-aging](aging.md).
 - Preparing for death (e.g. via hospice)
 - Grief counseling (e.g. via hospitals)
 - Marriage and relationship support